Address accounting on day one for post-acquisition value creation

 When it comes to the accounting side of a private equity transaction, the devil is in the details.
-We’ve identified three key areas where accounting issues can cause hiccups or misunderstandings between the buyer and seller.
+To ensure post-acquisition value creation make sure you focus on these three key areas where accounting issues can cause hiccups or misunderstandings between the buyer and seller.

-This is one of seven features of the private equity integration and value creation guidebook.
+This is one of seven private equity value creation strategies we have compiled into our new guidebook.
 Download the entire guidebook here.

 The valuation process for intangibles can be time-consuming and is also subjective, so starting the process early is key.